“The human brain is special. Just not that special.” —Peter Aldhous

 Behaviorists were especially skeptical about whether animals could experience emotions more complex than fear or anger.
 One area that was off-limits to research was compassion or empathy.
 Today, empathy in animals is being actively studied.
 We know, for example, that mammals share the neural seat of emotion—the brain’s limbic system—with humans.
 And the Internet is full of anecdotal stories and video evidence of animals saving other animals from harm.
 Controlled experiments by psychologist Russell Church show similar results.
 In a laboratory experiment, a rat would inadvertently deliver an electric shock to another rat in a separate cage when they pressed the lever to get a treat.
 Once the lever-pressing rats learned of this correspondence, they denied themselves the treat.
 Church’s article entitled “Emotional Reactions of Rats to the Pain of Others” met the same skepticism from behaviorists as Jane Goodall’s work with chimpanzees.
 More recently, rats have been shown to free other rats even in the presence of a chocolate treat.
 In this case, rats free the other rat as often as they go straight for the chocolate (Ferber 2011).

 The tide has turned on animal emotion.
 Jane Goodall writes in “Life and Death at Gombe”, “Those who have worked closely with chimpanzees agree that their emotions—pleasure, sadness, curiosity, alarm, rage—seem very similar to our own, though this is difficult to prove.”
-In his article “Animal Spirits” philosopher Stephen T. Asma point out that fear, lust, and care are what allows animals to flee predators, mate, and care for their young.
+In his article “Animal Spirits” philosopher Stephen T. Asma points out that fear, lust, and care are what allow animals to flee predators, mate, and care for their young.
 He writes, “We share a rich emotional life with our animal brethren because emotions helped us all survive in a hostile world.
 Indeed, the more we understand what mammals have in common, the more we have to rethink everything about even our specifically human intelligence.”

 Other more subtle emotions, like grief, are becoming of interest to animal researchers and anthropologists alike.
 How Animals Grieve by Barbara King describes how cats and dogs will alter their routines, refuse to eat, and undergo a change in personality after a companion dies.
 Animals in the wild also alter their behavior following the death of a family member.
 There are numerous examples of elephants returning to the site of a deceased family member or even returning bones that have been removed by humans to their original location.
 There is anecdotal evidence (unconfirmed stories) of elephants covering their dead with dirt.
+Kaeli Swift has documented numerous crows converging upon a dead crow, then launching into a series of caws followed by silence (Marshall-Chalmers 2020).
+These are sometimes referred to as “crow funerals.”
+Swift has even evoked “crow funerals” with taxidermied crows.

 Recently, researchers at the Max Planck Institute in Leipzig witnessed unusual chimpanzee behavior when one chimp died.
 The chimps gathered around the body and one chimp appeared to test the response of the body by pounding on it.
 A male friend of the dead chimp seemed especially interested in the corpse.
 While this behavior was billed as “chimp mourning” in the popular media, the researchers understandably were reluctant to use the term, though they acknowledged the behavior as highly unusual.
-In another case concerning bonobos, a groups of captive bonobos refused to allow workers to remove the body of a dead bonobo, displaying, screeching, and pulling the body away from the humans.
+In another case concerning bonobos, a group of captive bonobos refused to allow workers to remove the body of a dead bonobo, displaying, screeching, and pulling the body away from the humans.

 Language in animals is a source of fierce debate, and like so many other terms, it depends on how you define it.
 Scholars like Jane Goodall, Frans de Waal, and Noam Chomsky do not think animals have language in the way that humans have language.
 Language seems to be a specialization of humans.
 At the same time, some features of language can be seen in animal species in both captive environments and in the wild.
 Apes like Washoe the chimpanzee, Kanzi the bonobo, and Koko the gorilla have been taught to use words in American Sign Language or symbols called lexigrams to communicate with humans.
 Their ability to use signs to refer to things in their environment is remarkable.
 Yet other key aspects of language, like grammar, are not well developed in animal communication.
 We will look at this subject and the signing apes in more detail in a later chapter.